JackAdams/meteor-editable-json/README.md

 ====

 This is **not** intended for production use.
 It's purpose is to help build client degugging tools for Meteor developers.

-In fact, this is a `debugOnly: true` package, so it won't be included in your app during the `meteor build` process.